dddrrreee/cs140e-22win/labs/10-low-level/README.md

 There is a trivial program in `code-backtrace` to test (weakly) test it.
 It manually prints the call stack --- when you print the backtrace it should match this (different formatting is ok).

+### Extension: exception backtraces

+If we get a weird exception, we'd like to print out where it the original code it came from (besides just the exception pc) --- the issue here is that you need to get the original frame pointer so we can walk backwards.
+This shouldn't require too much work, but is useful.